hacKarim/SHOW-IFTTT_for_humans/README.md

-## Getting involved
+## 🤔 Getting involved

 This is a pretty small personal project, meaning that there is nothing much to collaborate on.
 However, I don’t exclude that you might want to learn something by playing with the repo or even make your own app based on my code.
 If you have questions, feel free to ask me anything by creating a new issue.

-The code is shared under the [MIT license](LICENSE), so you are free to do what you want with it!
+The code is shared under the [cc0-1.0](LICENSE), so you are free to do what you want with it!